GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-`/resources/removeDirectivityTF <string directivityTF_id> <bool removed> <string description>`
+`/resources/removeDirectivityTF <string directivityTF_id> <bool removed>`

-The return message is sent to all subscribers and refers to the `directivityTF_id`, indicating `removed=true`if the directivityTF is successfuly removed and `removed=false` if not.
-In both cases a `description` is added to give more details.
+The return message is sent to all subscribers and refers to the `directivityTF_id`, indicating `removed=true`if the directivityTF is successfuly removed <!--and `removed=false` if not.-->

 #### Example

 BeRTA receives: `/resources/removeDirectivityTF directivityTF1`

-BeRTA sends back to all subscribers: `/resources/removeDirectivityTF directivityTF1 true` or just to the sender: `/resources/removeDirectivityTF directivityTF1 false error: directivityTF not found in the list`
+BeRTA sends back to all subscribers: `/resources/removeDirectivityTF directivityTF1 true` <!--or just to the sender: `/resources/removeDirectivityTF directivityTF1 false`-->

 <!----------------------------------------------------------------------------------->
 ---